-Creating the right design you will need to decide how many rooms you want and which rooms need orientating to the best outlook.
-Generally, the space you have available is the size of the outer walls, with some deduction for the new insulated internals.
-Once the rooms are laid out, access, hallways, toilets, en-suites and the all-important glazing can be worked out.
+When creating the right design, you will need to decide how many rooms you want, and which rooms need orientating to the best outlook.
+Generally, the space you have available is the size of the outer walls with some deduction for the new insulated internals.
+Once the rooms are laid out, access, hallways, toilets, en-suites, open plan kitchen/living areas then the all-important glazing can be worked out.

 Planning Permission and Permitted Development

-This new class authorises change of use of a building and any land within its curtilage from use as an agricultural building to a use falling within Class C3 – dwellings.
+This new class authorises the change of use of a building and any land within its curtilage from use as an agricultural building to a use falling within Class C3 – dwellings.
 It also authorises building operations ‘reasonably’ necessary to convert the building to residential use.

 The total floor space of your barn to be converted must be no more than 450m².
 If the barn is bigger, you’ll only be able to convert to a maximum of 450m².
-The 450m² can be divided into three separate dwellings.
+The 450m² can, however, be divided into three separate dwellings.
 If the site is subject to an agricultural tenancy, landowners must have the express consent of their tenants.

 Barn conversions are subject to the same rules as any new build.
 You will need to provide the following: